James Earle

 Sir James Earle (1755–1817) was a celebrated British surgeon, renowned for his skill in lithotomy.

 Earle was born in London.
-After studying medicine at St. Bartholomew's Hospital, he became the institution's assistant surgeon in 1770.
-Due to the temporary incapacity of one of the hospital's surgeons, Earle performed one-third of St. Bartholomew's operations between 1776 and 1784.
-At the end of this phenomenal feat, Earle was elected to be a surgeon on 22 May 1784 and remained until 1815.
+After studying medicine at St Bartholomew's Hospital, he became the institution's assistant surgeon in 1770.
+Due to the temporary incapacity of one of the hospital's surgeons, Earle performed one-third of St Bartholomew's operations between 1776 and 1784.
+At the end of this phenomenal feat, Earle was elected a surgeon on 22 May 1784 and remained until 1815.
 Just two years later, he was appointed surgeon-extraordinary to George III.

-In March, 1794 he was elected a fellow of the Royal Society.
+In March 1794 Earle was elected a fellow of the Royal Society.
 He was knighted in 1807.
-He married the daughter of Percivall Pott, the hospital's senior surgeon, and their third son, Henry Earle, also became a surgeon at St. Bartholomew's.
+He married the daughter of Percivall Pott, the hospital's senior surgeon, and their third son, Henry Earle, also became a surgeon at St Bartholomew's.

-Earle write a memoir of Pott that was subsequently attached to his complete works (1790) and a biography of William Austin.
+Earle wrote a memoir of Pott that was subsequently attached to his complete works (1790) and a biography of William Austin.
 Earle was renowned for his surgery skills, particularly in lithotomy.
 He also published several medical works: A Treatise on the Hydrocele (1791, with additions in 1793, 1796, and 1805), Practical Observations on the Operation for Stone (1793), A New Method of Operation for Cataract (1801), and Letter on Fractures of the Lower Limbs (1807).